juhoinkinen/Annif-wiki/Reusing-preprocessed-training-data.md

 In many backends, the training data has to be preprocessed before the actual model is built.
 This preprocessing may be computationally intensive and take up a significant portion of the total training time.
-If you want to experiment with different parameter settings, it is usually unnecessary to do the preprocessing more than once, as long as your training data remains unchanged.
+If you want to experiment with different parameter settings, it is usually unnecessary to do the preprocessing more than once, as long as your training data and your vocabulary remains unchanged.

 With many Annif backends (fasttext, omikuji, vw_multi, nn_ensemble), you can use the `--cached` option of the `train` command to skip the preprocessing step and instead reuse the already preprocessed training data from the previous training run.
 Example: